Water Use Summary

 LCRA Lakeside | 0 |

 Interruptible water contracts – These contracts supply agricultural customers.
-Interruptible water is subject to cutbacks during drought conditions, and its availability was curtailed in 2023 because of the drought.
-Interruptible customers used 9,079 acre-feet, or about 4% of all water used from the Highland Lakes, in 2023.
+Interruptible water is subject to cutbacks during drought conditions, and its availability was curtailed in 2024 because of the drought.
+Interruptible customers used 529 acre-feet, less than 1% of all water used from the Highland Lakes, in 2024.

 Environmental – From time to time, LCRA releases water from the Highland Lakes to meet environmental flow requirements for the Colorado River downstream of Austin and for Matagorda Bay.
-In 2023, LCRA released 35,287 acre-feet, or about 14% of water used from the Highland Lakes, for environmental flows.
+In 2024, LCRA released 46,296 acre-feet, or about 24% of all water used from the Highland Lakes, for environmental flows.

 ---|---|---|---|---|---|